joouha/euporie/README.rst

 ********

 * Edit and run notebooks in the terminal
-* Vim / Emacs / Micro style key-bindings
 * Run code interactively in a console
-* Convert a console session to a notebook
+* Display images using terminal graphics (sixel / iterm / kitty)
 * Use Jupyter widgets interactively in the terminal
-* Display images using terminal graphics (sixel / iterm / kitty)
 * Render rich kernel output (markdown, tables, images, LaTeX, HTML, SVG, & PDF)
 * Tab-completion, line suggestions  and contextual help
+* Convert a console session to a notebook
 * Micro / Vim / Emacs style key-bindings

 *****